yingzhan11/WSL-Handbook/Install WSL2.md

 # 3-Move WSL to desired location

 WSL2 need about 1GB of disk space, and Ubuntu need 1-2GB, if you install any apt in Ubuntu later they may need more space.
+I install gcc, make and vim, they use 1GB.
+Totally 4-5GB.

-So if your system disk does not rich in space, you'd better move the wsl to other disk.
+If your system disk isn't rich on space, or you want a lot of distributions and apts, you'd better move the wsl to other disk.

-I found it seems we don't need to put our codes or files in Linux VM.
-I try to use ubuntu shell to visit my normal windows folder and compile some codes, it works.
+Good news is I found it seems we don't need to put our codes or files in Linux VM.
+I try to use ubuntu shell in **vs code**, to visit my normal windows folders and compile some codes, it works.
+Not work in powershell.

+So you only need about 5GB in system disk for all installation pkg if you use vs code.
+Not sure for other software.

+Therefore I didn't move my Ubuntu to other disk now.
+So this part only show the command without images and testing now.

-Step1 List your installed distributions to find the exact name
+**Step1 List your installed distributions to find the exact name**

 ```wsl --list --verbose```